ccnfac/MyNetwerkApp/README.md

 ## 🚀 Overview

-**MyNetwerk** is a privacy-first, creator-centric social platform that blends the immersive, swipeable experience of TikTok with the monetization and business tools of Instagram — without relying on traditional advertising.
+**MyNetwerk Social** is a privacy first, creator centric social platform that blends the immersive, swipeable experience of TikTok with the monetization and business tools of Amazon and Instagram without relying on traditional advertising.
 Instead, creators earn directly from their audience.
 No middlemen.
 No compromises.

 ---

 ## 🎯 Key Features

 ### 🔄 UI/UX Inspired by TikTok
-- Swipe-based, full-screen content feed.
+- Swipe-based, full screen content feed.
-- Creators can post photos, videos, music, stories, livestreams, and more.
+- Creators can post photos, videos, music, books, livestreams, and more.
-- Monetization button integrated into posts and livestreams.
+- Monetization integrated into posts and livestreams.

 ### 💸 Direct Monetization (No Ads)
 - Influencers and creators can:
-  - Sell subscriptions to private channels.
+  - Sell private subscriptions channels.
   - Promote affiliate products (verified partnerships only).
-  - Sell music, movies, books, merchandise, courses, and services.
+  - Sell music, movies, books, merchandise, courses, services and more.
 - Payments via crypto or credit card.
-- **MyNetwerk takes a minimal cut**.

 ### 🎤 Support for All Creators
 - 🎶 Musicians: sell music or albums directly.